treeverse/lakeFS/docs/quickstart/launch.md

 # 👩🏻‍💻 Spin up the environment 👨🏻‍💻

 _The quickstart uses Docker Compose to bring up the lakeFS container, pre-populate it with some data, and also provide a DuckDB container from where we can interact with the data.
-You'll need [Docker](https://docs.docker.com/get-docker/) and [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) installed to run this._
+You'll need [Docker](https://docs.docker.com/get-docker/) and [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) installed to run this._

-The first step is to clone the lakeFS git repository:
+The first step is to clone the lakeFS Git repository:

 ```bash
 git clone git@github.com:treeverse/lakeFS.git